 Between their bargaining chip and Rom, the Choir got their desired outcome.
 The specimen from Isz doesn’t show any hostility to our presence in her “prison”, nor any signs of restraint; she has been perfectly willing to be there coexisting with humans.
 With Ebrietas now more cooperative, the orphans could study one of the gods and her phantasms with ease.
 And study they did, for we can find pearl slugs among the corpses in the Orphanage.
 These newly-hatched slugs double to imply attempts at cultivating such arcane mollusks, giving them the plethora on hand needed to more thoroughly research their power.
 As a result of this arcane research, every member of the Choir was able to learn how to summon a portion of Ebrietas, making the Augur the faction’s signature arcane art.
 Extensive study of the phantasms led to other, similar developments, though not always the original intention.

-One of the secret ceremonies of the Treatment Church’s upper stratum the “Choir”.
+One of the secret rites of the Treatment Church’s upper stratum the “Choir”.

 Once, the Treatment Church touched the higher-plane darkness via phantasms and tried communicating with the star world of the far beyond, but it all ended in vain.